SamEdwardes/rstudio-team-pulumi-recipes/recipes/rsw-single-server/README.md

 ### Step 3: Validate that RSW is working

-Visit RSW in your browser:
+Visit RSW in your browser (use FireFox instead of Chrome):

 ```
 just open